 Changes in the following genes have been linked to an increased risk of developing food allergies:

-Researchers have conducted genome-wide association studies (GWAS) to investigate the presence of genetic variations in a large population of individuals with food allergies.
 However, the results of these studies have been inconclusive.
 This is because the gold standard for accurately determining whether someone truly has a food allergy is through oral challenges.

 The genetics of food allergies is still mostly a mystery, unlike those of other immunological conditions such as asthma and atopic dermatitis (the most common form of eczema).